wireapp/remind-app/README.md

 - Delete reminders

 > [!IMPORTANT]
-> As of now, the bot only supports a maximum of 5 active reminders per group.
+> As of now, the app only supports a maximum of 5 active reminders per group.

-## Getting started
+## Commands

 ### The basics of `/remind` command: